 On a salmon, this meat is unusually fatty, and makes great patties or cakes.
 (It also makes a great salmon tartare, too.)
 What’s the difference between a salmon patty and a salmon cake?
 To me, it’s mostly a matter of the binder.
 Fish cakes to my mind have mashed potato or lots of bread or breadcrumbs in them, where patties or burgers are more meat-centric.

 Possibly it is a distinction without a difference, who knows?

-My salmon burgers have a Scandinavian feel to them, with a bit of sour cream and dill.
+My salmon patties have a Scandinavian feel to them, with a bit of sour cream and dill.
 Salmon + sour cream + dill = a perfect combination to my mind.
-The little bit of sour cream in the patty helps keep it moister; dried out salmon burgers are a sad thing, but all too common.
+The little bit of sour cream in the patty helps keep it moister; dried out salmon patties are a sad thing, but all too common.

 I also go bunless, serve the patties with a zippy summer salad and top everything with a little homemade salmon caviar.
 It’s as close to spa food as I get: Light, relatively low in fat, clean.

 - 2 pieces of bread, crust removed and torn to bits